Department: Production and Population Health

 Between 1995 and 1998 Katharina undertook a PhD programme at Massey University in New Zealand in information systems for the prevention and control of infectious diseases in pigs.
 Following this Katharina then worked for 2 years in Denmark as a research officer for the Danish Bacon and Meat Council.
 She then took a post as a Head of Section of Monitoring, at the Swiss Federal Veterinary Office which she held for 7 years.
 Parallel to this Katharina worked as part-time lecturer in Epidemiology and Veterinary Public Health at the University of Bern in 2000.
 From 2002-2006 Katharina was also a Member of the Executive Board at the Swiss Federal Veterinary Office, Bern, with responsibility for 30 staff.

 In 2005, Katharina spent 4 months as a Visiting Professor at the Graduate School of Agricultural Life Sciences, Faculty of Veterinary Medical Sciences, University of Tokyo, Japan.
 She joined the Royal Veterinary College in January 2007.
-Katharina has an international role as President of the European College for Veterinary Public Health (ECVPH Website).
+Katharina had an international role as President of the European College for Veterinary Public Health (ECVPH Website) until 2009.
+In 2012, Katharina spent time in Hong Kong, teaching at the Hong Kong Polytech.

 The continuing theme of Katharina Stärk’s research is the focus on the design of monitoring and surveillance programmes as part of national disease control efforts.
 While she was initially conducting projects in the context of respiratory diseases in pigs, the scope was later broadened to infectious diseases in general, including zoonoses and foodborne infections.